Batsu Hare: Plot

-The protagonist, Ichiro Wakō, is a 35-year-old salaryman who finds himself single again after his wife, Menka, cheated on him.
-Ever since disappointing her on their wedding night, Ichiro has suffered from sexual dysfunction, and unable to move on from the wife who betrayed him, he spends his days heartbroken.
+Ichiro Wakō, a 35-year-old salaryman, is left heartbroken and alone after his wife, Menka, cheated on him.
+His marriage had been sexually troubled since he disappointed her on their wedding night, leaving him with chronic erectile dysfunction.
+Now, unable to move on from the wife who betrayed him, he simply spends his days grieving.

-Kurumi Shibuya, a 24-year-old woman who works at the same company, informs Ichiro that she is Menka's younger sister, and then confesses her feelings for him.
+His routine is shattered when Kurumi Shibuya, a 24-year-old colleague at his company, introduces herself as Menka's younger sister and promptly confesses her feelings for him.

-Wakō is drawn to Kurumi, who possesses a kindness completely opposite to Menka's.
-His long-lost sexual vitality even seems to be on the verge of returning.
-However, he finds himself immediately experiencing sexual dysfunction whenever he looks at Kurumi's face, which is the spitting image of Menka's.
-Pained by Wakō's struggling, as they begin dating Kurumi does everything she can to help him regain a healthy romantic and physical relationship.
+Ichiro is captivated by Kurumi's gentle nature—a stark contrast to Menka's cruel and manipulative personality.
+His long-lost sexual vitality even seems to be on the verge of returning—yet, it vanishes the moment he looks at Kurumi's face, a mirror image of Menka's.
+Pained by his struggle, Kurumi dedicates herself to helping him navigate their dating life, striving to restore his ability to engage in a healthy romantic and physical relationship.

 Publication

 Written and illustrated by Minori Inaba, Batsu Hare began serialization in Shueisha's seinen manga magazine Weekly Young Jump on March 10, 2022.
 A spin-off chapter was released in the supplement magazine Young Jump Daiichiwa on April 27, 2023.
-Its chapters have been compiled into ten tankōbon volumes as of September 2025.
+Its chapters have been compiled into thirteen tankōbon volumes as of September 2026.